mobileticket/vals-schemata/docs/vals-data-spec.md

 **Next stop** contains same information as **last stop** but concerning the approaching stop.
 Next stop should be sent in connection to lastStop.

-     next_stop = {
-         stopAreaId:    'unique identifier (GID) of the stop',
-         stopAreaName:  'name of the stop',
-         zones:         'array of zones connected to the stop, primary zone first', }

 *Source: [../schemata/next_stop.yaml](../schemata/next_stop.yaml)*

 ### At stop

 **At stop** contains a boolean value True/False depending if the vehicle is at a stop or not.
 This information is used to adjust the backlight on the drivers monitor.

 AtStop-telegrams should be sent when the state is changed, typically when a vehicle arrives to and departures from a stop.

-    at_stop = {
-        atStop:  'True if the vehicle is at stop, otherwise False' }

 *Source: [../schemata/at_stop.yaml](../schemata/at_stop.yaml)*